Sukikui/PlayerCoordsAPI/README.md

 - Lightweight HTTP server running only on localhost providing your coordinates
 - Client-side only - no server-side components needed
 - Works in singleplayer and multiplayer
+- Mod menu integration allowing you to enable/disable the API

 ## 🚀 Installation